marcosoikawa/devbox-demos/README.md

 ## 🆘 Support

-For issues specific to this demo repository:
+### Repository-Specific Issues
 - Open an issue in this repository
+- Use GitHub Copilot to help diagnose problems
 - Provide detailed error messages and configuration files
-- Include environment details (Azure region, subscription type, etc.)
+- Include environment details and steps to reproduce

-For Azure Dev Box service issues:
+### Azure Dev Box Service Issues
-- Contact Azure Support
+- Contact Azure Support through the portal
-- Reference the official documentation
+- Reference official documentation
-- Use Azure community forums
+- Use Microsoft Tech Community forums
+- Leverage GitHub Copilot for initial troubleshooting

 ---

-**Happy Dev Boxing! 🚀**
+**Start your Dev Box journey with AI assistance! 🚀🤖**

+*Leverage the power of GitHub Copilot to create, validate, and optimize your Azure Dev Box configurations with natural language interactions and intelligent automation.*